KnpLabs/rad-domain-event/README.md

 $ composer require knplabs/rad-domain-event
 ```

-If you are using symfony2 you can update your `app/AppKernel.php` file:
+If you are using Symfony you can update your `app/AppKernel.php` file:

 ```php
 public function registerBundles()